MoralBench: Moral Evaluation of LLMs: Experiments

 \subsubsection{Analysis on Comparative Moral Assessment}

 As mentioned before, in some cases, it can be difficult even for humans to directly determine whether a statement is moral or not.
 Decision-making becomes easier when given clear choices.
 In this context, we introduce a comparative moral assessment to further evaluate the moral identity of LLMs.
-Table \ref{tab:distinct_result} and Figure \ref{fig:comparative} provide results from comparative moral assessment in which LLMs are asked to select the more moral statement between two given statements.
+Table \ref{tab:distinct_result} provide results from comparative moral assessment in which LLMs are asked to select the more moral statement between two given statements.
 In this part of experiment, different models show varying strengths across moral foundations, indicating that no single model excels universally across all categories.
 For example, GPT-3.5 and GPT-4 tend to perform relatively well in both tasks but still exhibit variability in their scores across different moral foundations.
 GPT-3.5 scores highest overall in both MFQ-30-LLM and MFV-LLM, suggesting a slightly better capability in distinguishing moral statements compared to other models.
 On the other hand, Gemma-1.1 consistently scores the lowest, highlighting significant room for improvement in its moral identity.

 One interesting observation is that some models claim to have a high moral identity and perform well in the first part of the experiment.
 However, when it comes to the second part, they struggle to distinguish the more moral statement.
 This inconsistency suggests that these models lack a deep understanding of the moral statements.
 Their high scores in the first part might be attributed to specific training that enables them to recognize certain patterns or keywords without truly grasping the underlying moral principles.
 This discrepancy underscores the importance of comprehensive evaluation methods to assess the true moral reasoning capabilities of LLMs beyond surface-level performance.
 Additionally, this observation highlights a potential overfitting issue, where models excel in tasks they were directly trained on but fail to generalize their understanding to new, untrained scenarios.
 This limitation is critical for developers to address, as it impacts the reliability of these models in real-world applications where nuanced and context-dependent moral judgments are required.